apache/cloudstack-www/blog/2024-05-21-Daniel-VP/index.md

 #### Many community members notice that CloudStack is becoming more and more appealing for enterprises.
 What would you advise this type of organization?

-Indeed, CloudStack is becoming more appealing for large enterprise as "brick and mortar" bussiness are getting more and more digitalized.
+Indeed, CloudStack is becoming more appealing for large enterprise as "brick and mortar" business are getting more and more digitalized.
 Companies running large datacenters will find out that CloudStack is one of the best options, with its easy-to-use graphical interface, market-ready structure, advanced features, and so on.
 My